 What is carbon offsetting?

 A carbon offset is a way to compensate for your emissions by funding an equivalent carbon dioxide saving elsewhere.
-The idea of carbon offsets, also called “carbon credits,” came from the 1997 Kyoto Protocol and places a monetary value on the cost of polluting the air.
+The idea of carbon offsets, also called “carbon credits,” came from the 1997 Kyoto Protocol and placed a monetary value on the cost of polluting the air.

 Our everyday actions, at home and at work, consume energy and produce carbon emissions.

-The main buyers of carbon offsetting are governments and companies since they are the biggest polluters but individuals can also purchase credits to offset travel or energy use.
+The main buyers of carbon offsetting are governments and companies since they are the biggest polluters, but individuals can also purchase credits to offset travel or energy use.